jhpyle/docassemble/_docs/interviews.md

 ## <a name="reset"></a>Starting an interview from the beginning

+The **docassemble** web application uses browser cookies to keep track of the user's current interview session.
+If the user starts an interview, then navigates to a different page, and then navigates to `/interview` on the **docassemble** server with no URL parameters, or with an `i` parameter that is the same as the `i` parameter of the current interview session, the user will be redirected to where they left off in the previous session.

+<a name="new_session"></a>If you want to be able to provide your users
+with a URL that always starts a fresh interview session, and will not resume an existing session, include `&new_session=1` in the URL.
+Whenever this link is clicked (or the [iframe] is drawn), the interview will start at the beginning, even if the user had just been in a session of the same interview.
+The prior session, if any, is preserved.

-If you add `&reset=1` to the end of an interview URL, this means that whenever the link is clicked (or the [iframe] is drawn), the interview will start at the beginning.
-If `&reset=1` is omitted from the URL, then if the user clicks on the link after having already visited the same interview during the same browser session, then the user will be taken back to the "current" screen of the interview.
+If you add `&reset=1` to the end of an interview URL, this will have the same effect as `&new_session=1`, but if the user had just been in a session with the same interview, that session will be deleted.
+In this cirumstance, adding `&reset=1` is like a "restart" operation.

-If the user has started using one interview, and then clicks a link to start an interview with a different `i` parameter, this has the same effect as if `&reset=1` had been added; a fresh interview will be started.
+If the user is in interview session, and then clicks a link to an interview with a different `i` parameter, this has the same effect as if `&new_session=1` had been added; a fresh interview will always be started.

+For other session restarting options, see the `'restart'` and `'new_session'` options for the [`url_of()`] and [`command()`] functions, and the `restart` and `new_session` [special buttons].

 # <a name="howstored"></a>How answers are stored